 To end a lovely couple of days, we were invited to have afternoon tea at the Globe, by Eric, friend of Brian and Bronwyn, and also a Christmas day guest.
 Eric is GM of a hotel in Riyahd and fairly well connected it would seem.
 We were given the royal treatment and had a magnificent afternoon tea, high up overlooking the Riyadh cityscape where I got some great photos.

-Riyadh from The Globe
+The Globe |

 No comments: